nalkat/universe/README.md

 - `Taxonomy` offers reusable classification metadata to keep species aligned with their biological context.

 These classes provide the categorization framework required before the simulation begins generating complex civilizations.

+Use the `hierarchy` console command to explore the currently running universe.
+Adjust `--path` (for example, `galaxy:andromeda/system:sol`) and `--depth` to focus on specific regions, and add `--include-people=1` to surface individual citizens when needed.